 Treatment for Women Who Are Addicted and Pregnant

 Because of the multitude of serious risks for baby and mother, it is very important that women who are expecting and also suffering from addiction tell their doctors as soon as possible so they can receive treatment.
 However, many pregnant women are hesitant to talk about their drug or alcohol use with doctors because they fear judgment or punishment including having their baby taken from them when it is born.
 But the sooner she speaks up about her problem with addiction and gets treatment, the better her chances are of minimizing the negative effects of drug abuse and having a healthy baby.

 It would seem that being pregnant and responsible for another human being’s health and well-being would be enough of an incentive to stop using drugs or drinking alcohol.
 But unfortunately, the strength of addiction often outweighs the most negative of consequences.
 Most people who suffer from addiction, pregnant women included, need professional help to get clean and sober.
-Seeking professional medical treatment, like inpatient treatment at Summit Behavioral Health, sooner rather than later is essential for pregnant women.
+Seeking professional medical treatment, like inpatient treatment at Serenity at Summit, sooner rather than later is essential for pregnant women.
 This is especially true for expecting mothers who are addicted to opioids, as abruptly stopping them can cause preterm labor, fetal distress, or a fetal fatality.

 If you or someone you love is suffering from addiction and is pregnant, now is the time to get help.
 Doing so is the only chance that you have to give birth to a healthy child who doesn’t have long-term negative effects of drug or alcohol addiction.
 Getting help could not only save your life, but also the life of your unborn baby.